 The Magic Formula for Choosing a Letter of Recommendation Writer for Scholarships

 Choosing a letter of recommendation writer is a key aspect of scholarship applications and should not be taken lightly.

 The letter of recommendation is an extremely important part of scholarship applications.
 Besides the essay, it is a chance for the scholarship judge to learn personal details about the student.

 What most students don’t realize is that choosing who would be the best option for writing the letter should depend on the type of scholarship that they are applying for.

-For example, a scholarship that rewards students for volunteering (like this one) would be a perfect place to include a letter of recommendation from a director of an organization where a student has spent hours volunteering.
+For example, a scholarship that rewards students for volunteering (like these) would be a perfect place to include a letter of recommendation from a director of an organization where a student has spent hours volunteering.
 This person should be one who has worked closely with the student and can share details of his or her work ethic, contributions, and experiences.

-When deciding who should write a letter of recommendation, students need to first identify the type of scholarship they are applying for.
+When deciding who should write a letter of recommendation, students need first to identify the type of scholarship they are applying for.

 Here are a few suggestions:

 |Type of Scholarship||Letter of Recommendation Writer|